ibm-cloud-docs/Cloudant/api/search.md

 Inclusive range queries are denoted by brackets (`[`, `]`).
 Exclusive range queries are denoted by curly brackets (`{`, `}`).

-The `range` operation works only if the indexed values are numbers.
 The indexed values cannot be mixed types.
 For example,
 if 100 strings are indexed,